cvzi/telegram-bot-cloudflare/README.md

 The bot4 is a bot that randomly reacts to messages received.
 It demostrates how to use big reactions when the 🎉 emoji gets chosen.

+## License

+The source-code is licensed under the CC0-1.0 license.
+If you need a different license, there are also branches with the [MIT](https://github.com/cvzi/telegram-bot-cloudflare/tree/mit) and [GPL 3](https://github.com/cvzi/telegram-bot-cloudflare/tree/gnu-gpl-v3-or-later) license.

 ---
 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)